justwriteclick/docslikecode/_learn/01-sphinx-python-rtd.md

   caption: "Screenshot from Read the Docs theme"
 ---

-There are two major versions of Python active today, Python 2 and Python 3.
-Sphinx works with either version.
-Python 3 is the current and recommended version, however many scripts and programs were written in Python 2 and have yet to be upgraded.
+Sphinx works with either major versions of Python active today, Python 2 and Python 3.
+Python 3 is the current and recommended version.
+Sphinx is a documentation tool that creates HTML, CSS, and JavaScript files from [ReStructured](http://docutils.sourceforge.net/rst.html) text files.

-Mac OS includes a version of Python 2 by default, but it is NOT the latest version of Python 2.
-Install the latest version of Python 2 using `homebrew`, a package manager on Mac.
+In case you need both versions, this tutorial walks through both on a Mac.
+Refer to the [Downloads on the Python site](https://www.python.org/downloads/windows/) for Windows.

 #### Installing Python 2.7.x on Mac